tectalic/CopyCraft/tests/e2e/README.md

 - `cd` to the **CopyCraft** plugin folder
 - Run `npm install`
 - Run `npm run wp-env:start` will build the test site using Docker.
-- Run `npm run wp-env:initialise` - it will run the initialisation script.
+- Run `npm run wp-env:initialise` - it will run the initialisation script (`tests/wp-env/initialize.sh`).
 - Run `docker ps` - to confirm that the Docker containers were built and running.
 You should see output similar to the one below, indicating that everything had been built as expected:

 ```